jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 This binding serves well as a simple hitch.

 - **[Steeplejack's knot.][steeplejacks-knot]**
 A friction hitch that actually holds.
+Slidable except when loaded.
 Use in place of rolling hitch or two half-hitches.
 Suitable for attaching your belt to a backup line in case you fall from a church steeple.
 {:#steeplejacks-knot}